Volmer VJ-22 Sportsman: Development and design

 Volmer Jensen, a successful designer of sailplanes, designed the two-seat amphibious VJ-22 in 1957.
 The new aircraft, at first called the Chubasco, made its first flight on 22 December 1958.

 The VJ-22 is a high-winged monoplane, using the wings from an Aeronca Champion or Chief, with a new flying boat hull of mahogany plywood, waterproofed with fiberglass cloth.
 The aircraft's single engine, normally a pusher of between 85 hp (63 kW) and 100 hp (75 kW), is mounted on pylons above the wing centre section.
 The engine can also be mounted in tractor configuration and engines of up to 135 hp (101 kW) have been used successfully.
 A retractable tailwheel undercarriage is provided.
 The pilot and passenger sit side by side under an enclosed canopy, and are provided with dual controls.

 Operational history

 While Jensen attempted unsuccessfully to get the Sportsman built commercially, plans for the VJ-22 were made available to amateur builders, with 889 plans sold and over 100 completed by 1993.

+The Volmer Club of America is a 501(c)4 organization established by Robert Albrecht of Louisiana to continue the legacy of the VJ-22 and make plans and specifications for its construction available to the public.